General

 Just don't send to other agencies.
 Your stuff will already be there if you're working with us.

-Don't use filters like "Portrait Mode" This looks fine for your Insta but not good enough for stock collections.
+Phones have a much harder time under less-than-ideal conditions, be aware of this and only submit technically sound files.
+Don't use filters or things like "Portrait Mode" This looks fine for your Instagram, but is not good enough for stock collections.

-AI Generative Content Guidelines
+AI Content Guidelines

 Overview